ropensci/beautier/README.md

  * Support for shared site or clock models
  * Support for amino acid sequences
  * Support for three or more alignments with a mix of linked site models, clock models and tree priors
- * Support for three or more MRCA priors
  * Support for hyper parameters
  * Clock models
    * Relaxed exponential